 09 Set Examples

 A well-defined collection of distinct objects called elements or members.
+Learning Outcomes: Describe the membership of sets.
+Recognize that set comprehension combines generators, filters, and transformations to produce new sets from old sets.
 1️⃣ Describe the Membership of Sets Membership refers to whether an element belongs to a set or not.
 Notation: If $x$ is an element of set $A$, we write: $$ x \in A $$pronounced as “$x$ belongs to $A$.” - If $x$ is not an element of $A$, write:

 • Set Theory 🧮